Zulfiandi

-Zulfiandi (born 17 July 1995) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Madura United.
+Zulfiandi (born 17 July 1995) is an Indonesian former footballer who plays as a defensive midfielder.

 Club career

 Bhayangkara

-On November 11, 2014, he signed a four-year contract with Persebaya Bhayangkara.
+On 11 November 2014, he signed a four-year contract with Persebaya Bhayangkara.
 He made his debut on 5 April 2015 as starting line-up, which ended 1–0 victory against Mitra Kukar at Gelora Bung Tomo Stadium.

 Sriwijaya

 In 2018, Zulfiandi signed a year contract with Liga 1 club Sriwijaya.
 He made his league debut on 25 March 2018 in a match against Borneo at the Segiri Stadium, Samarinda.

 Madura United

 He was signed for Madura United to play in Liga 1.
 Zulfiandi made his debut on 17 May 2019 in a match against Persela Lamongan.
 On 23 June 2019, Zulfiandi scored his first goal for Madura United against Persib Bandung in the 89th minute at the Si Jalak Harupat Stadium, Soreang.

+Personal life

+On 12 September 2023, Zulfiandi announced a temporary break from professional football.
+He made the announcement directly through his personal Instagram.
+In his post, he said the reason for temporarily quitting football was to take care of his sick mother.

 International career

 Zulfiandi made his first international caps for Indonesia in a match against Mauritius in the Friendly Match and Zulfiandi scored his first international goal for Indonesia in a match against Thailand in the 2018 AFF Championship.